-Varex generally warrants its products for 12 to 24 months.
+We generally warranty our products for 12 to 24 months.
 In certain cases, the warranty also may be specified by usage metrics such as number of scans.
-It provides technical advice and consultation to major OEM customers from its US offices in Utah, Nevada, South Carolina, New York and Illinois; and internationally in the Philippines, China, Netherlands, Germany, France, Switzerland, the United Kingdom, Italy and Japan.
-Varex's applications specialists and engineers make recommendations to meet the customer's technical requirements within the customer's budgetary constraints.
-Varex often develops specifications for a unique product that will be designed and manufactured to meet a specific customer's requirements.
+We provide technical advice and consultation to major OEM customers from our U.S. offices in Utah, California, Nevada, South Carolina, New York and Illinois; and internationally in the Philippines, China, the Netherlands, Germany, France, Switzerland, the United Kingdom, Italy and Japan.
+Our application specialists and engineers make recommendations to meet the customer's technical requirements within the customer's budgetary constraints.
+We often develop specifications for a unique product that will be designed and manufactured to meet a specific customer's requirements.